erasmus-without-paper/ewp-specs-architecture/README.md

  * Host 1 **does not know** which of the EWP Hosts **covers** HEI D. It doesn't even know if HEI D is *being covered* in the EWP Network.

+Host 1 needs the Registry Service in order to answer these questions.

+<a name="registry"></a>

+### The Registry

+The Registry is the only centralised part of the EWP architecture.
+It allows all EWP hosts to access the list of other EWP hosts.
+(It MAY also be used for projects unrelated to EWP, as long as these projects will be mentioned in the Discovery API documentation.)

+#### How is it updated?

+The registry is being updated **automatically**.
+It periodically reads all the information which all EWP Hosts provide within their [Discovery Manifest files][discovery-api], and these changes are reflected in the registry responses.

+The major advantage of such automatic updating is that the partners *do not need* to contact the registry maintainer when they want to change some of their Registry entries.
+Most changes in the registry can performed simply by updating the manifest on **the partner's** server (and the Registry will fetch these changes automatically).

+#### Accessing the Registry

+Let's continue the example use case we have started to describe earlier.

- * Host 1 calls the EWP Registry Service.
+**Host 1** calls the EWP Registry Service.
 The Registry Service keeps track of all the EWP Hosts and of all the HEIs covered by them.
 Given the Registry response, Host 1 is now able to determine that it needs to contact Host 2 in order to get the data.

+Detailed documentation on **how** to access the Registry is described [here] [registry-spec].

 ![Registry connects EWP Hosts with each other](images/diagram-step3.png)